+Description Year Received Rec nount ceived nm) Upfront program fee payment 2005 150 Program fee payment related to an amendment to the strategic alliance 2010 \$ 5 Milestone payments related to: acceptance by the FDA of the NDA for REMOXY 2008 \$ 15 acceptance by the FDA of the IND for abuse-resistant oxymorphone 2011 \$ 5 acceptance by the FDA of the IND for abuse-resistant hydrocodone 2008 \$ 5 acceptance by the FDA of the IND for abuse-resistant hydromorphone 2006 \$ 5

-We will receive a \$15.0 million cash milestone payment from King upon regulatory approval of REMOXY in the United States.
-In January, 2011, we received \$5.0 million for the acceptance by the FDA of the IND for abuse-resistant oxymorphone.
-In 2008, we received \$15.0 million related to acceptance by the FDA of the NDA for REMOXY, and \$5.0 million of acceptance by the FDA of the IND for abuse-resistant hydrocodone.
-In 2006, we received \$5.0 million for the acceptance by the FDA of the IND for abuse-resistant hydromorphone.
-We could also receive from King up to \$105.0 million in additional milestone payments in the course of clinical development of the other abuse-resistant opioid painkillers under the strategic alliance.
-In addition, subject to certain limitations, King is obligated to fund development expenses incurred by us pursuant to the collaboration agreement.
+We will receive a \$15.0 million cash milestone payment from Pfizer upon regulatory approval of REMOXY in the United States.
+We could also receive from Pfizer up to \$105.0 million in additional milestone payments in the course of clinical development of the other abuse-resistant opioid painkillers under Pfizer Agreements.
+In addition, subject to certain limitations, Pfizer is obligated to fund development expenses incurred by us pursuant to the collaboration agreement.

-Pursuant to the license agreement, as amended, King is obligated to fund the commercialization expenses of, and has the exclusive right to market and sell, drugs developed pursuant to the strategic alliance.
-The royalty rate for net sales of REMOXY and other products covered by the strategic alliance in the United States is 20%, except as to the first \$1.0 billion in cumulative net sales in the United States, for which the royalty is set at 15%.
+Pfizer is obligated to fund the commercialization expenses of, and has the exclusive right to market and sell, drugs developed pursuant to the strategic alliance.
+The royalty rate for net sales of REMOXY and other products covered by the strategic alliance in the United States is 20%, except as to the first \$1.0 billion in cumulative net sales in the United States, for which the royalty is 15%.
 The royalty rate for net sales of products covered by the strategic alliance outside the United States is 10%.
-King is also obligated to reimburse us for our payment of third-party royalty obligations related to this strategic alliance.
+Pfizer is also obligated to reimburse us for our payment of third-party royalty obligations related to this strategic alliance.